fsenf/SynSatiPy/README.md

 - [SynSatiPy Installation on DKRZ Levante](docs/Installation_on_Levante.md)

 ### Using SynSatiPy
-SynSatiPy can be import inside python scripts or jupyter notebooks.
+SynSatiPy can be imported inside python scripts or jupyter notebooks.
 Examples are provided in the folder [Example Notebooks](docs/examples/)

 ### User Guide
-Further documentation is provided here: RTD (TODO).
+Further documentation is provided here: https://synsatipy.readthedocs.io.

 ## Contributing
 Please feel invited to contributed to the SynSatiPy python package (via pull requests).
 Possible extension are (not exclusive):